SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Protocol Declaration
 --------------------

-A :newTerm:`protocol declaration` introduces a named, protocol type into your program.
+A :newTerm:`protocol declaration` introduces a named protocol type into your program.
 Protocol declarations are declared using the keyword ``protocol`` and have the following form:

 .. syntax-outline::